aeinbu/webpack-application-template/README.md

 1. Copy the files and structure of this project.
    (If you use `git clone` you would probably want to remove the `.git` directory before initializing your new repo.)
-2. Create your app in the `source` folder.
-3. Modify `package.json` to reflect the correct names.
+2. Modify `package.json` to reflect the correct names.
+3. Run `npm update` to load dependencies.
+4. Create your app in the `source` folder.
-4. Run `npm start` to start the dev-server.
+5. Run `npm start` to start the dev-server.
 Navigate to (localhost:8080)[http://localhost:8080]
-5. Build by running `npm run build` or `npm run build-release`
+6. Build by running `npm run build` or `npm run build-release`

 ### ...or

-1. Create two folders: `source`.
+1. Create a folder: `source`.
 2. Copy five files: `webpack.*.config.js` (=3 files), and `.gitignore` and `package.json`.
 3. Modify `package.json`.